Reading Level

 What Is the Readability Checker?

-The readability checker is an online readability calculator that tells you how easy or hard your writing/text is to read.
+The readability checker is an online readability calculator that tells you how easy or hard your writing/text is to read and understand.
 It gives you three important pieces of information:

-2. Readability score: This is the number that the selected method's score, computed.
+• Readability score: This is the number that the selected method used for scoring, computed.

 How to Measure the Readability Scores